How Much Does a Brick Weigh? Common Types Compared

 - 11 min read

-Brick Weight Comparison
+Brick Weight - A Comparison of Different Types

 Brick Type | Average Weight (lbs) per Square Foot | Average Weight (lbs) per Piece |